EzyWebwerkstaden/Docs/docs/guidlines/git.md

 In general a PR should be signed off (using the :shipit: `:shipit:` emoticon) by any developer.
 As long it's not your self signing it off.

+After a PR is merged it should be deleted.

 ### Branch strategy

 * Using the [Github workflow] (https://guides.github.com/introduction/flow/)

-In general:
+**In general:**
 Use feature-branches as much as possible.
-When creating a branch it should start with the item number.
+The pattern is `{fix, feature or refactor}/{Jira item number}/{title}`
+* {fix, feature or refactor} prefixing a branch makes it easier to search and filter among branches.
-* `PRJ-1 **title**` this makes the branch and later the PR to be connected to the item in Jira.
+* {Jira item number} makes the branch and PR be integrated with Jira.
+* {title} use short title as possible, whitespace should be replaced with a dash.

+* `feature/fa-313/xsl-embedded-resource`
 * `master` has the code for the latest release to staging.
 * `dev` has the code that is being worked on but not yet released.
 This is the branch into which devs normally submit pull requests and merge changes into.